 The library has a small collection of popular DVDs and Fiction titles available in the first floor Reading Room.
 Law students and law school staff may borrow these items.
 DVD disks are held behind the Circulation Desk and will be provided at check out.
 For a current list of titles, see Legal Fiction and DVDs.

 The library subscribes to most major legal periodicals, including law reviews and bar journals.
-Most of these titles are in print format, with the current year's unbound issues kept in ranges 110-111 on the first floor and the older bound editions on the third floor in compact shelving.
+Most of these titles are in print format, with the current year's unbound issues located on the second floor and the older bound editions on the third floor in compact shelving.
 Some titles, especially the bar journals, are available on microfiche in the Microforms Room.

-The online version of Index to Periodicals and Books is available on the first floor across from the circulation desk.
+The online retrospective version of Index to Periodicals and Books is available on the first floor across from the circulation desk.
 HeinOnline which has the full-text of hundreds of journals is also available on the first floor.

 The library maintains a very small newspaper collection located on the east side of the library.
 Recent copies of the Washington Post, the Wall Street Journal, and the New York Times can be found there.
 Other papers, such as the National Law Journal, and Virginia Lawyers Weekly are kept behind the Circulation Desk.
 Back issues of newspapers are not retained.